Permit (fish)

-The permit (Trachinotus falcatus) is a game fish of the western Atlantic Ocean belonging to the family Carangidae.
+The permit (Trachinotus falcatus) is a game fish of the western Atlantic Ocean belonging to the family Trachinotidae.
 Adults feed on crabs, shrimp, and smaller fish.

 Taxonomy

 The permit was originally classified as Labrus falcatus, though the fish has since been placed in the genus Trachinotus.
 It is the type species of the genus Trachinotus.

 Etymology

 The permit's genus name, Trachinotus comes from a fusion of the Greek words trachys (τραχύς), which means "rough", and noton (νῶτον), meaning "back".
 The species name for the permit, falcatus, is a Latin adjective, which roughly means "armed with scythes".
 This serves as a reference to the permit's dorsal fin that occasionally protrudes from the water when schools of permit feed near the surface.

 "Permit", the common name, may be an irregular borrowing from Spanish palometa, probably from a Doric variant of Ancient Greek πηλαμύς (pēlamús, "young tuna").